 August A. Busch Shooting Range Renovation

-The Missouri Department of Conservation’s August A. Busch Memorial Conservation Area Shooting Range and Outdoor Education Center in St. Charles will be renovated, beginning in January 2015, into an expanded, state-of-the-art shooting range featuring more shooting stations and classroom facilities.
+The Missouri Department of Conservation’s August A. Busch Memorial Conservation Area Shooting Range and Outdoor Education Center in St. Charles is closed and will be renovated into an expanded, state-of-the-art shooting range featuring more shooting stations and classroom facilities.
 The project is part of Conservation’s ongoing commitment to help Missourians improve their outdoor skills and discover nature.

 Watch a video of the range renovation (animation only; no audio).

 Follow the Busch Range Renovation blog.

 - The Missouri Department of Conservation has made the $10.5 million renovation project of the August A. Busch Memorial Conservation Area Shooting Range and Outdoor Education Center a high priority as part of its ongoing mission to help Missourians discover nature through outdoor skill opportunities.

 - The new range will incorporate the most current national shooting range design standards.
 It will provide an increased number of shooting stations, classroom facilities, and improvements which will add user conveniences and reduce waiting times.